wikitops/ansible_epel/README.md

 epel01                   running (virtualbox)
 ```

-If everything run as expected, you should access the Epel repository on the Vagrant instance.
+If everything run as expected, you should access the Epel repository from the Vagrant instance.

 #### Destroy